rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/no-copy.md

 * Accept paste and password managers
 * Prefer long passphrases over fragile composition rules

 This is not "delight."
 It is cognitive load reduction.
-The interface does the remembering so the user can focus on the goal. ([Wiley Online Library][4])
+The interface does the remembering so the user can focus on the goal. ([Wiley][4])

 ## Tooltips are a smell

 Tooltips are often used to keep a screen looking clean.

 They hide information behind a gesture that is inconsistent across devices.
-More importantly, they push users from recognition to recall, which slows people down and lowers confidence. ([Nielsen Norman Group][1])
+More importantly, they push users from recognition to recall, which slows people down and lowers confidence. ([NN Group][1])

 If a tooltip explains a core concept, it is not optional help.